brandboxmarketplace/Underware/README.md

 # Underware
 If you are anything like me you like to do everything yourself, and you want to get it done as fast as possible, as good as you can.
 I'm not a fan of libraries from experience they add too much overhead for only a few features.
 There is no way you are going to use every feature of any given library.
 That is where UnderWare comes in.
 Let's just say the vanilla Node.js web modules need some help.
 They are really only designed for a single page, or a RestAPI.
 I like using Node.js for my web server because I have complete control over it, and it makes sense to keep everything JavaScript.
 However, like I said if you are trying to build a complete web site, you don't really have that many options.
 I haven't really found anything that does exactly what I want without having to mix a lot of modules together, or worse being forced to install modules that I'm not even using.

 After many attempts and frustration, I think I finally have what does do it for me.
 It doesn't require any additional modules to operate as intended, you will have to however still have to install the modules that you want for other things to operate (outside the scope of just the web server).
 Your results may vary, but the simple plug and play usability that is provided by UnderWare is very appealing.
 You don't actually need to type a single bit of code (server side) to get a web site up and running.
 That doesn't mean that you don't have the same extensibility.
 Out of the box any traffic, for any host, sent to the server will attempt to serve static files, but you can also route the traffic any way you like.
 Imagine for a second the simple server instance callback.
-Again, I don't like using libraries, so it's kind of ironic that I'm sharing one, but I didn't want to keep it all to myself.

 ```JavaScript
 (req, res) => {